Everyone looks forward to payday — and if it arrives early, all the better.

-Direct deposit makes getting paid fast and easy since the money just appears in your bank account.
-Banks that offer early direct deposit allow you to access these funds up to two days sooner than traditional banks.
+Direct deposit makes getting paid fast and easy since the money appears in your bank account automatically, without needing to go to a bank.
+Some banks allow you to receive deposits even faster — by up to two days — through early direct deposit.

-For instance, customers at a bank that offers early direct deposit might receive their paycheck through direct deposit on a Wednesday, while those with a traditional bank account are likely to see their money available no sooner than Friday, the normal payday.
+Customers at a bank that offers early direct deposit may receive their paychecks through direct deposit on Wednesdays, for example, while those with a traditional bank won’t see their money before Friday, a typical payday.

 Why trust Bankrate

 Bankrate has more than four decades of experience in financial publishing, so you know you’re getting information you can trust.
 Bankrate was born in 1976 as Bank Rate Monitor, a print publisher for the banking industry and has been online since 1996.
 Hundreds of top publications rely on Bankrate.
 Outlets such as The Wall Street Journal, USA Today, The New York Times, CNBC and Bloomberg depend on Bankrate as the trusted source of financial rates and information.

 Axos Bank is an online-only bank that offers checking, savings and money market accounts, as well as certificates of deposit.